Please make sure you read these notes before you use this system. There is also a reverse variation of this system: the Reverse D’Alembert.

 Where’s the catch?

-Well, there’s also a 0 pocket in roulette (there’s 2 in American Roulette) If the ball drops in this, you also lose (this is what gives the house its edge incidentally).
+Well, there’s also a 0 pocket in roulette (there are 2 in American Roulette).
+If the ball drops in this, you also lose (this is what gives the house its edge incidentally).

 The Best Casino and Variant for The D’Alembert System